Belgacem-TLILI/UserApi/README.md

  - Have docker working properly in your system

-You need only to run 2 commands from  in order to have the application working in your local system
+You need only to run 2 commands in order to have the application working in your local system

 ```